syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 > By default, drag and drop action is applicable on all Scheduler views, except Agenda and Month-Agenda view.

+To get start quickly about drag options available in our Scheduler, you can check on this video:

+`youtube:Vtl1Wyuwt-0`

 ### Drag and drop multiple appointments

 We can drag and drop multiple appointments by enabling the `AllowMultiDrag` property.
 We can select multiple appointments by holding the CTRL key.
 Once the events are selected, we can leave the CTRL key and start dragging the event.